Mr. Natural (character): Characterization

 At first appearance, Mr. Natural is a mystic guru who spouts aphorisms on the evils of the modern world and the salvation to be found in mysticism and natural living.
 He has renounced the material world and lives off anything he can get in exchange for his nuggets of wisdom.
 Usually depicted as slightly overweight (although his size varies), he is bald with a long white beard, and wears a gown which makes him resemble "old man" depictions of God or a prophet.

 Crumb's bearded guru is too unapologetic to be called a con man.
 Despite his renunciation of the material world, he is an unrepentant sybarite.
-His straight talk, while refreshing, can get him into trouble, as when he was kicked out of heaven for telling God it's "a little corny" in "Mr. Natural Meets God".
+His straight talk, while refreshing, can get him into trouble, as when he was kicked out of Heaven for telling God it is "a little corny" in "Mr. Natural Meets God".
 But he may be the only Crumb creation who is genuinely likable.
 Mr. Natural's advice is seemingly at odds with his image as a sage, and his inventions are at once brilliant and crackpot.
 Perhaps Mr. Natural's most famous aphorism is, "Mr. Natural sez, Use the right tool for the job" — spoken on seeing Flakey Foont unloading a truck full of bowling balls with a pitchfork.
 Asked, "What does it all mean?", he responds, "Don't mean sheeit..."

 Mr. Natural has strange, magical powers and possesses cosmic insight, but he is also moody, cynical, self-pitying, and suffers from various strange sexual obsessions.
 He is endlessly being accosted by would-be disciples seeking the truth (among them such long-running Crumb characters as Flakey Foont and Shuman the Human).
 He typically regards them with amused condescension and a certain grudging affection, although his patience often wears thin and he takes sadistic pleasure in making them feel like idiots.
 While he is typically very cool and in control, he sometimes ends up in humiliating predicaments like languishing for years in a mental institution.